 Preparing for graduate school

 Students who wish to pursue graduate degree work in the discipline of classics, broadly defined, should expect to be evaluated for admission based upon the quantity and quality of their language studies.
-They are therefore strongly advised to complete the Certificate in Greek and Latin as an add-on to their undergraduate major.
+They are therefore strongly advised to take as many courses in Greek and Latin as possible.

 -